 So you are going to begin homeschooling your little one and you’re looking for some help with homeschool planning for preschool and grade k/prep?
 You’re in the right place – here we provide encouragement and curriculum ideas to help you get on track from the get-go.
 You’ll find our recommendations to assist you in your curriculum choices and planning by providing a bit of structure and extra product information.

 Planning that very first year can be exciting but also daunting as you feel the weight of responsibility and wondering how you will manage, especially if you have toddlers and babies around.
 There are a few options and you will need to work out what is best for your child and you, as you consider how your potential schedule will fit in with your family dynamics.

-One important thing to remember for the beginning student at age 4-6 is that you do not have to spend hours “doing school”.
-Start with half an hour a day and build up to 1-2 hours of 1/2 hour blocks spread out over morning and afternoon (if you like – do what works best).
-This time can include not only formal bookwork, but art and craft and other hands-on activities, as well as time spent reading aloud to your children.
+One important thing to remember for the beginning student of age 4-6 is that it’s not necessary to spend hours “doing school”.
+Start with half an hour a day and build up to 1-2 hours of half-hour blocks spread out over morning and afternoon (if you like – do what works best).
+Include art and craft and other hands-on activities along with formal bookwork.
+Most importantly, spend time reading aloud to your children.

-We have options for Preschool and Grade One together in this article simply because most homeschooled children can do all of this in 12-18 months as opposed to 2 years if taught in a school.
+We’ve included options for Preschool and Grade 1 together simply because most homeschooled children can do all of this in 12-18 months as opposed to two years if taught in a school.

 Preschool ages 3-5

 Preparing to read

-Focus on learning the alphabet, recoginzing and writing letters, with introductory lessons in picture study, narration, and poetry.
+Focus on learning the alphabet, recognizing and writing letters, with introductory lessons in picture study, narration and poetry.
 More information on how to implement narration can be found in our article The Art of Narration.
 Reading aloud to your child is crucial when you are teaching them to read as it gives them a model of good expression, pace and fluency.

 Pre-Primary Maths 1A covers beginning concepts such as matching, comparing, relationships and sorting, etc. There is no writing required in this volume as the child learns to recognise and read numbers, count orally and draw pictures for the activities.